great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_create_an_expectation_suite_with_the_user_configurable_profiler.rst

         The profiler is fairly rudimentary - if it detects that a column is numeric, it will create numeric expectations (e.g. ``expect_column_mean_to_be_between``).
 But if you are storing foreign keys or primary keys as integers, then you might not want numeric expectations on these columns.
 This is where the semantic_types dictionary comes in.

-        The available semantic types that can be specified in the UserConfigurableProfiler "numeric", "value_set", and "datetime".
+        The available semantic types that can be specified in the UserConfigurableProfiler are "numeric", "value_set", and "datetime".
 The expectations created for each of these types is below.
 You can pass in a dictionary where the keys are the semantic types, and the values are lists of columns of those semantic types.

         When you pass in a ``semantic_types_dict``, the profiler will still create table-level expectations, and will create certain expectations for all columns (around nullity and column proportions of unique values).
 It will then only create semantic-type-specific expectations for those columns specified in the semantic_types dict.